Jerry Seinfeld: Relationships and marriage

-In May 1993, then 39-year-old Seinfeld met 17-year-old Shoshanna Lonstein in Central Park.
+In May 1993, then 39-year-old Seinfeld met Shoshanna Lonstein in Central Park and asked for her phone number.
+At the time, Lonstein was a 17-year-old senior year high school student, at Nightingale-Bamford School in Manhattan, later celebrating her 18th birthday on May 29.
+As Seinfeld described their relationship during this time on The Howard Stern Show: "I didn't realize she was so young.
+This is the only girl I ever went out with who was that young.
+I wasn't dating her.
+We just went to a restaurant, and that was it."
+After several months of correspondence, Seinfeld and Lonstein began a relationship in September 1993, while Lonstein was attending George Washington University.
 Seinfeld and Lonstein dated for approximately four years, until 1997.
-She transferred from George Washington University to UCLA, in part to be with him, ultimately citing constant press coverage and missing New York City as reasons for the relationship ending.
+She transferred from Washington University to UCLA, in part to be with him, ultimately citing constant press coverage and missing New York City as reasons for the relationship ending.